The third property of horizontal support and resistance levels

 The third property is performed not often, but when it happens attractive market entry points are formed.

 EURUSD.
-Examples of the third property implementation
+Examples of the third property implementation in the FOREX market

 Let’s analyze a few examples.